-- Entitlement Aggregated Sick Leave Entitlement
+Entitlement Aggregated Sick Leave Entitlement

 Upon first appointment to a teaching position in a state or state integrated school 20 days 20 days

 6 months service 10 days 30 days

 12 months service 10 days 40 days

 18 months service 10 days 50 days

 24 months service 10 days 60 days

 30 months service 10 days 70 days

 Each subsequent 12 months of completed continuous service 10 days +10 days

-- (c) The amount of sick leave available shall be the principal's aggregated sick leave entitlement as set out in the table above, less the total amount of paid sick leave the principal has taken during their aggregate teaching service to date. - (d) For the purposes of sick leave, "aggregate teaching service" is the aggregate of: - i. all full and part-time employment as a teacher or principal in any state or stateintegrated school; plus - ii. any employment recognised under clause [5.2.1a] below; plus - iii. all short-term relief worked in any state or state-integrated school on the basis that every 190 days or 950 hours equals one year of employment.
+- (c) The amount of sick leave available shall be the principal's aggregated sick leave entitlement as set out in the table above, less the total amount of paid sick leave the principal has taken during their aggregate teaching service to date. - (d) For the purposes of sick leave, "aggregate teaching service" is the aggregate of: - (i) all full and part-time employment as a teacher or principal in any state or state-integrated school; plus - (ii) any employment recognised under clause [5.2.1(a)] below; plus - (iii) all short-term relief worked in any state or state-integrated school on the basis that every 190 days or 950 hours equals one year of employment.

-(e) The amount of sick leave available to a principal returning to work covered by this collective agreement following a break in service will be the balance that applied on their last day of employment plus any additional entitlement that may be credited under clause 5.2a below.
+(e) The amount of sick leave available to a principal returning to work covered by this collective agreement following a break in service will be the balance that applied on their last day of employment plus any additional entitlement that may be credited under clause [5.2.1(a)] below.
 Any part-year employment completed prior to the break in service will be counted towards the timing of their next entitlement after return to service.
-Further entitlements will be granted when the principal reaches the next entitlement threshold as outlined in clause 5.1a above.
+Further entitlements will be granted when the principal reaches the next entitlement threshold as outlined in clause [5.2(a) or 5.2(b)] above.